 Once you have the towels, go to the fabric store and find matching fabrics.
 Cotton fabrics are recommended for these towel toppers.

-I usually shop at Joann because they have many novelty fabrics that can be fun coordinating with the towel theme.
+I usually shop at Joann (who are no longer in existence) because they have many novelty fabrics that can be fun coordinating with the towel theme.
+However, you can also find nice fabric at quilt shops for this project.

 Can I include decorative stitching with this Hanging Kitchen Towel pattern?